 Those who have visited the beautiful island of Kerkyra (Corfu), understand from the first moment why it is one of the most popular tourist destinations in Greece.
 The island offers everything: rich history, culture, beautiful nature, fantastic beaches and amazing local cuisine.
 What else to ask for your holidays?

 I visited the island of Kerkyra on family holidays, about three weeks ago.
 We boarded on the ship from the port of Igoumenitsa and in about two hours we arrived at the port of Corfu.
 As the ship approached the island, it was easy to understand why Corfu is such a popular destination.
 The view of the island “floating” on the sea, is magnificent.
-The blue waters embrace the island’s fortress, giving each traveler a unique welcome!
+The blue waters embrace the island’s fortress, giving each traveller a unique welcome!

 The Old Fortress of Corfu is really impressive!
 It is built on a rocky peninsula and from there the citizens had complete control of the whole coast.
 The fortress was built after the 15th century by the Venetians on the oldest Byzantine capital of the island.
 The Old Fortress can be visited today, as it is an area with museums, exhibitions, a library and several outdoor events that take place there.

-The pinnacle is Spianada, the beautiful square with Kamares, is a strip where you will find plenty of cafes, restaurants and bars.
+The pinnacle is Spianada, the beautiful square with Kamares, which is a strip where you will find plenty of cafes, restaurants and bars.
 Spianada is for me one of the most beautiful places in Corfu.
 Every time I visit the island, I usually go there in the evening for dinner or for a drink.

 But Corfu is not just the old town.
 It is also Pontikonisi, which the legend says is Odysseus’ ship, which God Posidonas turned into a rock.

 Pontikonisi is a beautiful little island full of greenery.
 Its vegetation consists mainly of tall cypress trees.
-It is one of the most famous sights of the island and it is really worth a visit to enjoy your coffee with a view of this beautiful little green island!
+It is one of the most famous sights on the island and it is really worth a visit to enjoy your coffee with a view of this beautiful little green island!

 The beaches of the island are also beautiful.
 Sidari, Agios Stefanos, Agios Georgios, Paliokastritsa, Issos, Kavos, Moraitika, Benitses and Dassia are just some of the beaches you will enjoy if you visit the island.
 I personally love the unique beauty of Paliokastritsa, but all the other beaches of the island are also stunning.